 My basic assumption is that our underlying nature is unconditional love.
 This latter assumption might appear an outrageous ontological claim in a context that is experiencing the passing of the postmodernist era.

 Despite that, my artwork accepts many of the postmodernist claims such as the distrust of grand narratives.
 At the same time, my artwork also attempts to disrupt these postmodernist claims through a personal narrative that unfolds and reveals the luminosity of unconditional love.
 Although this could be considered a contradiction, the personal nature of my poetic discourse does not pertain to a universal ontology but a personal ontology that, in empathy and introspection (phenomenological method), you could find the claim to be yours as well through your own experience: The possibility to intuit yourself as Being Poetry, a concept I have developed in relation to unconditional love.
-1
+[1.
+This concept will be defined with clarity in the future at the site beingpoetry.com]

 Although I use the label of postmodernism to describe my historical context, I believe that labels should not be used to define people who are alive; to label a living human being does not make justice to the fact that we are not static, but constantly changing and evolving.
 Therefore, I do not adhere to any -ism that could label me.
 I would prefer modesty by those who would claim for others what they strongly believe are or should be.
 The closest to a label when trying to define my current of thought is that I consider myself and my surroundings as Being Poetry, i.e. as a poetic act of creativity or unfolded agapism.
 That said, one should not confuse Being Poetry as a static notion, but as a fluid process that cannot be contained in an -ism.